lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ---

-## Aggregated efforts of agents leads to emergence of complex structures
+## Aggregated efforts of agents leads to emergence of complex work

 <!---